Captain Matt Miranda

 Deposits must be paid by credit card.

-Balances on each trip may be paid by cash, check, or credit card.
+Balances on each trip may be paid by cash or credit card, day of the trip, with Captain - at the dock.

 Fees include the guided trip plus all fishing tackle, bait, ice for the fish box on the boat, and fish cleaning at the dockHis boat, the f/v Wild Bill, is a Freeman Boatworks 42-foot catamaran.